a preview of the Predestination post

 God doesn't have to plan something for it to happen. he still knows it's going to happen, but it's apparent to me that he's chosen to restrict some of his power in his dealings with us and with the devil. did God want his head angel to rebel? does God want us to turn from him? does God get a kick out of us killing and hating and lying to each other? no!!! clearly these are things which are contrary to his nature and it's absurd to suggest that he set them into motion.

-out of God's ultimate control. but i think he could have simply chosen not to exercise his right to control it. i don't know if i have scripture to back that up at this point, but i don't see it as contrary to anything i've ever read. and of course God always retains his sovereignty -- even when he chooses to allow us to make our own choice. (in fact, i think God is more powerful when he can allow us to have genuine choices, yet still be all-sovereign.)
+of course our actions are not out of God's ultimate control. but i think he could have simply chosen not to exercise his right to control it. i don't know if i have scripture to back that up at this point, but i don't see it as contrary to anything i've ever read. and of course God always retains his sovereignty -- even when he chooses to allow us to make our own choice. (in fact, i think God is more powerful when he can allow us to have genuine choices, yet still be all-sovereign.)

 besides, since when does God's sovereignty trump everything else? the calvinist and elective-grace folks don't like talking much about God's compassion or justice...because all those must be left out to make room for a distorted, bloated view of ONE of God's characteristics. you won't find me denying that God's all-powerful, but i don't think it's somehow superior to everything else. all is balanced.